Green Abundance By Design

 Fall Installation

-Installing woody plants in the fall is a great time to establish plants.
-Typically watering requirements are reduced due to the cooler and rainier conditions.
+The fall is a great time to install and establish woody plants.
+Typically, watering requirements are reduced due to the cooler and rainier conditions.
 Watering will vary depending on how late in the season the installation was performed.
 As a general guide, watering up until the first significant frost is recommended.

 Deciduous

 With deciduous plants, as they are losing their leaves and after leaf drop, watering is less critical as the plants are going into dormancy.
-It is unlikely their roots will dry out as they are surrounded by soil and insulated well.
-A weekly watering until frost will be great to keep its roots from drying out.
+It is unlikely their roots will dry out as they are surrounded by soil and are insulated well.
+A weekly watering until frost is our recommended strategy to keep their roots from drying out.

 Evergreen

 With evergreen plants, watering is more important as they are actively growing all season.
-Watering up until your outside hose bibs are closed is recommended to ensure good moisture at the root level before winter temperatures when watering is not possible.
-Should consistent rains be present producing on average of 1” of rain weekly, this will be sufficient in watering your plants.
-A final deep soaking before turning off house water is recommended to keep the soil moist through the winter months.
+Watering up until your outside hose bibs are closed is recommended to ensure good moisture at the root level before winter temperatures (when watering is not possible).
+Should consistent rains be present, producing on average of 1” of rain weekly, this will be sufficient in watering your plants.
+A final deep soaking before turning off house water is recommended to keep the soil moist throughout the winter months.

 4 Hours or Less of Sun = weekly watering